 Monument Valley Navajo Tribal Park

 Monument Valley sits on the Arizona-Utah border within the Navajo Nation, about 200 miles north of Flagstaff.
-The sandstone mittens, buttes, and spires that define the landscape have appeared in so many films and photographs that arriving there feels like recognition rather than discovery.
-John Ford used the location for seven westerns between 1939 and 1964, and the association stuck.
+The sandstone mittens, buttes, and spires have appeared in so many films and photographs that arriving there feels like recognition rather than discovery.
+John Ford used the location for seven westerns between 1939 and 1964 – Stagecoach, My Darling Clementine, The Searchers – and the cinematic association made it the visual shorthand for the American West globally.

 This is not a US National Park.
 It is managed by the Navajo Nation Parks and Recreation Department, and the entry fees go directly to the Navajo government.
-The main visitor area is centred around the View Hotel on the rim above the valley floor.
+This is a meaningful distinction if you care where your money lands.

 The Valley Drive

 A 17-mile dirt loop road descends from the visitor centre onto the valley floor and circles through the main formations.
-The road is unpaved and in places significantly rutted; standard passenger cars can usually manage it in dry conditions, but high-clearance vehicles are more comfortable and reduce the risk of getting stuck.
-The drive takes 2-4 hours depending on how long you stop.
+Standard passenger cars can usually manage it in dry conditions, but high-clearance vehicles are more comfortable.
+The drive takes 2 to 4 hours depending on how long you stop.

 Self-driving the loop is permitted without a guide.
-A handful of pullouts and viewpoints are marked along the route.
-The most photographed angle – the East and West Mittens with Merrick Butte behind them – is visible from the visitor centre overlook before you even descend to the valley floor.
+The most photographed angle – the East and West Mittens with Merrick Butte behind them – is visible from the visitor centre overlook before you descend to the valley floor.
+That photograph exists because so many films used it as an establishing shot; seeing it in person for the first time, even knowing this, still tends to stop people mid-stride.

 Guided Tours